boxen/our-boxen/README.md

   * If using full XCode, you'll need to agree to the license by running: `xcodebuild -license`
 1. Create a new repository on GitHub as your user for your Boxen. (eg.
 `wfarr/my-boxen`). **Make sure it is a private repository!**
-1. Get running like so:
+1. Use your install of [boxen-web](https://github.com/boxen/boxen-web) or get running manually like so:
   ```
   mkdir -p ~/src/my-boxen
   cd ~/src/my-boxen